Avoid Psychosomatic Coronavirus

 As masks become a part of daily life, you must educate yourself with proper donning (application) and doffing (removal) of personal protective equipment (PPE).
 Many who do not take the time to learn, risk contamination from their own PPE.

 Wash your hands before and after donning or doffing.
 Consider the outside of masks like dirty toilet paper.
-There is minimal touching when new and clean—mainly to secure fit around nose and chin.
+There should be minimal touching of the outside of masks, even when new and clean—mainly to secure fit around nose and chin.
 Remove masks by the elastic ear straps.

 Protection is only as good as the weakest link.
 During normal conversation, unseen spittle can spray into your eyes.
 Eyeglasses prevent some particles.
 Safety glasses or goggles offer front and side protection.
 You can wear some models over prescription glasses.

 By practicing social distancing or protecting your eyes, nose, and mouth in populated areas, you are ready to explore the great outdoors.
-Some restaurants are adapting to the challenge with more thorough sanitation, tables spaced further apart, and personnel wearing PPE.
-Since menus are handled by so many people, permanent ones in some places are replaced with disposable menus or elevated menu boards.
+Some restaurants are adapting to the challenge with more thorough sanitation, tables spaced further apart, polycarbonate barriers, and personnel wearing PPE.
+Since communal handling of menus, some restaurants may replace permanent ones with disposable menus or elevated menu boards.

 You cannot remain in the house forever.
 You need to get out for fresh air.
-It helps your sanity.
-An isolated forest or park, surrounded by trees, is a great place for a hike.
+It releases feel-good endorphins that helps your sanity.
+An isolated forest or park, surrounded by trees, is a great place for a brisk walk or hike.
 Pause and take a deep breath.
-It will keep you fit and calm your mind.
+It will keep you fit, calm your mind, and you may even feel A Bit More Healthy.

 - How Coronavirus Anxiety Can Make You Feel Sick. psychologytoday.com